ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 A controller usually not only renders stuff, but also takes some inputs and does something with them.

-You can get parts of the url inside your controller via two annotations:
+You can get parts of the url inside your controller via three annotations:
-<code>@Param</code> and <code>@PathParam</code>.
-Via @PathParam you can get
+<code>@Param</code>, <code>@Params</code> and <code>@PathParam</code>.
+Via
-variable parts of a route (described in more details in the routing section).
+@PathParam you can get variable parts of a route (described in more details in the routing section).

-And @Param allows you to get Query or Form parameters.
+@Param allows you to get single-value Query or Form parameters.
+@Params allows you to get multi-value Query parameters.

 Let's say and the user visits the following Url...

 <pre class="prettyprint">
-/user/12345/my@email.com/userDashboard?debug=false
+/user/12345/my@email.com/userDashboard?debug=false&filter=new&filter=urgent
 </pre>

 ... and we got a route definition like that: